 Now test your virtual machine, if all works prepare it for snapshotting while running Cuckoo's agent.
+This means the virtual machine needs to be running while you are taking the snapshot.
+Then you can shut it down.
 You can finally take a snapshot with the following command:

-'''

-$ virsh snapshot-create "<Name of VM>"
+\$ virsh snapshot-create "<Name of VM>"

-'''